sfranzyshen/OttoDIYArduinoLib/README.md

-# Otto DIY Robot Arduino Libraries - Development Branch
+# Otto DIY Robot Arduino Library - Development Branch

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ![version](https://img.shields.io/badge/version-0.1.0-blue)

-This branch of the repository has the development [Otto DIY robot](https://www.ottodiy.com/) Arduino libraries for [all Arduinos and compatible boards](#compatible-hardwareboards) .
+This branch of the repository has the development [Otto DIY robot](https://www.ottodiy.com/) Arduino library for [all Arduinos and compatible boards](#compatible-hardwareboards) .

 This project is begining a new life as of 3/31/2024 - this branch 'devel' could be currently broken ... do not use it!